 (XII) Whether the maintenance is deductible for federal income tax purposes by the payor and taxable income to the recipient, and any adjustments to the amount of maintenance to equitably allocate the tax burden between the parties; and

-(XIII) Any other factor that the court deems relevant.
+(XIII) Any other factor that the court considers relevant.

-The best way to predict whether a Court will award spousal maintenance, is to look at the two Sworn Financial Statements of the Parties that shows their monthly needs and the couples’ assets.
-From the Sworn Financial Statement, a Party’s ability to pay their own monthly bills and the ability of either Party to pay spousal maintenance through their incomes can be evaluated.
-The most important feature of the Sworn Financial Statement here is that it shows the “needs” of each Party.
-Needs are generally the monthly amount that is necessary to meet the reasonable bills of the person’s lifestyle.
-Not everyone is entitled to a lavish lifestyle or one they would hope to live and “reasonable” does not mean excessive or wasteful.
-However, the Court will try to maintain as close as possible a similar lifestyle for both.
-So, the Court will look at a person’s needs and what they require each month to meet those needs.
-Then the Court will ask if this person is able to support themselves independently (without spousal maintenance) based on their reasonable needs as shown on the Sworn Financial Statement.
-If they cannot and the other spouse has the ability to pay spousal maintenance and meet their own needs, it will likely be ordered.
+The best way to know if a Court will grant spousal maintenance is to go through the two Sworn Financial Statements of the Parties, showing their monthly needs and assets.
+On the Sworn Financial Statement, a Party's capability to pay their monthly bills and the capacity of either Party to pay spousal maintenance through their earnings can be evaluated.
+The most significant feature of the Sworn Financial Statement is that it shows each Party's "needs."
+Needs are mainly the monthly amount required to meet the reasonable bills of a person's lifestyle.
+Not everyone is qualified to have a luxurious lifestyle or one they would hope to live, and "reasonable" does not mean excessive or wasteful.
+The Court will evaluate a person's needs and what they'll need each month to meet those needs.
+The Court will then ask if this person can support themselves independently (without spousal maintenance) based on their reasonable needs, as shown on the Sworn Financial Statement.
+If they can't, and the other Party can pay spousal maintenance and fulfill their own needs, it will likely be ordered.